chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

       ideas.
 If used, you must include the trailing slash on this value (eg, "cloudtrail/", not "cloudtrail").

-    * `ElasticsearchDomainName`:
+    * `OpenSearchDomainName`:
-      (optional) The domain name for the Elasticsearch cluster.
+      (optional) The domain name for the OpenSearch cluster.
 This must comply with DNS naming rules (ie, lowercase and with hyphens but no underscores).
 Default: `cloudtrail-events`.

-    * `ElasticsearchInstanceType`:
+    * `OpenSearchInstanceType`:
-      (optional) The type of instance to use for the Elasticsearch cluster.
+      (optional) The type of instance to use for the OpenSearch cluster.
 The default is `t2.medium.elasticsearch`, which is sufficient for a few million events per month, but may need to be increased if you're in a high-activity organization.

-    * `ElasticsearchStorageSize`:
+    * `OpenSearchStorageSize`:
       (optional) The size of the storage volume, in gigabytes.
 The maximum size depends on the selected instance type; the default is 32.

     * `AllowedIPs`:
-      (optional) Used to construct a permissions policy for the Elasticsearch cluster that allows access from browsers.
+      (optional) Used to construct a permissions policy for the OpenSearch cluster that allows access from browsers.
 You should specify the public IP address of your local network, which you can find by Googleing for "what's my IP".
 If you have multiple public IP addresses, list them all, separated by a comma.
 No default.

    One of the annoying things about CloudFormation is that the `AWS::Lambda::Function` resource can either specify the Lambda deployment as 4k of literal text (confusingly named `ZipFile`)